Connect with others who understand.

 • “I think my freshly picked tomatoes have given me an itchy rash!”

-Hives from food allergies are usually short-lived and, in most cases, go away within six hours.
+Hives from food allergies are usually short-lived.
+Often, a single hive will go away within 24 hours, though sometimes new hives may take days or weeks to resolve.
 Some people break out in hives frequently without being allergic to anything.
 These are called idiopathic or spontaneous hives.

 Treatment for Hives